kanisterio/kanister/docs/install.rst

 To deploy a released version of the controller, issue the command below.
 Modify the namespace fields in ``bundle.yaml.in`` to deploy in a namespace of your choice.
-By default, the controller will be deployed into the ``default`` namespace.
+By default, the controller will be deployed into the ``kanister`` namespace.

 .. substitution-code-block:: bash